 Khalif is right.
 The barrier to entry for Ultimate Frisbee is basically zero.
 A disc costs about twelve dollars.
 Cleats help but are not required.
+Gloves sometimes help but are also only $10.
 Somebody at your local pickup game will probably hand you a disc if you ask.
+Frisbees can be found all sorts of places if you keep your eye out for them, then you can find one for free!

 But here is the thing about solo practice specifically.
-To train effectively by yourself, you need more than one disc.
+To train effectively by yourself, you need more than one disc, it is so higly recommended to get at least 2.
 And the type of disc you use matters more than most people realize.
+There are several new types of discs on the market and if you have an extra $30, then splurge and let your library grow.

 The good news?
 Your entire solo training kit costs less than a single pair of basketball shoes.
 And once you have it, you are set for years.